MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/0_AI-questions.md

 - [`Machine Learning (Classification)`] D. Classifying emails as spam or not spam. `This is the correct answer because classification involves categorizing data into predefined classes.`
 - [`Natural language processing`] A. Detecting spam emails based on their content. `This is the correct answer because natural language processing involves understanding and interpreting human language.`

-## Q: Ensuring Transparency in AI Systems
+## Q9: Ensuring Transparency in AI Systems

 > You are building an AI system.
 Which task should you include to ensure that the service meets the Microsoft transparency principle for responsible AI?